openstack/freezer-api/README.rst

 8.2 Actions default value
 -------------------------

-It is possible to define properties that span accross multiple actions This allow not to rewrite values that might be the same in multiple actions.
+It is possible to define properties that span across multiple actions This allow not to rewrite values that might be the same in multiple actions.
 If properties are specificaly set in one action, then the specified value is the one used.